Vehicle registration plates of South Australia: Special purpose plates

-Government and police vehicles has SA Government plates in blue text on white background as S000·AQA (or previously XQA-000), with a Q as the second letter signifying "Queen" or representative of the government.
+Government and police vehicles has SA Government plates in blue text on white background as S000·AQA (or previously XQA-000), with a Q as the second letter.
 Older systems were allocated SAA-000 to SZZ-999 to government services as well.
 The legend is embossed as SA Government.

 Ambulances belonging to SA Ambulance Service have plates in the form AMB-nnn, however some vehicles now have standard SA Government plates due to leasing agreements with the State Government (Fleet SA).

 Metropolitan taxis have plates with the word TAXI in a smaller size followed by three or four numbers, separated by the current tourism logo for South Australia – SA, A Brilliant Blend.
 More recently a new country taxi plate has been introduced in black on reflective yellow replacing general issue plates on SA country taxis.
 Other chauffeured vehicles have a different style plate with a blue outline.